- London, England

 Among the Russians (1983) describes a journey he made by car through western Russia during the Brezhnev era.
 Behind the Wall: A Journey through China (1987) won both the Hawthornden Prize and the Thomas Cook Travel Book Award.
 The Lost Heart of Asia (1994) narrates his travels through the newly-independent central Asian republics, exploring the effects of the collapse of the Soviet Union on the region.
 He returned to Russia for his most recent travel narrative, In Siberia (1999).

 Colin Thubron is also the author of several novels, including a historical fiction, Emperor (1978), set in A.D.
 312; A Cruel Madness (1984), winner of the PEN/Macmillan Silver Pen Award; Falling (1989); Turning Back the Sun (1991), a haunting tale of love and exile; and Distance (1996).
-His new novel, To the Last City (2002), tells the story of a group of travellers in Peru.
+To the Last City (2002) tells the story of a group of travellers in Peru, while Night of Fire (2016) is a metaphorical novel in which the inhabitants of one house - perhaps representing the parts of one person's soul - are trapped in a housefire.

 Colin Thubron divides his writing between two genres: travel books and novels.